EKaferle/EKaferle/README.md

-My name is Elliott Kaferle and I am a information systems major.\n Im working on passing my classes.\n
+My name is Elliott Kaferle and I am a information systems major.
+Im working on passing my classes.
-My favorite hobby is playing games with my friends.\n
+My favorite hobby is playing games with my friends.